Telecommunications in the Far North

 Honestly, I don't understand why we can't have high quality, reliable Internet when we live just outside the City of Whitehorse limits.
 We have DSL5 (only option) coming into our house and two separate accounts to try and spread usage out.
 Cell data often works better than DSL5 especially for essential online tasks (working, writing exams, etc.).
 The most stressful time is around post-secondary exams.
 The slow upload and download speeds mean it takes longer to write a timed exam and twice, when ProtorU was needed to invigilate, the Internet was not adequate to write the exam.

-csparks almost 2 years ago
+csparks over 2 years ago

 The major thing that is stopping me from high quality, reliable and affordable Internet that meets my needs, is that all options on the market does not match southern Canada.